 Do resale right and shop Ticketmaster to get Ticketmaster Verified Tickets from other fans who can’t make it.
 Not all Broadway resale tickets are equal: only Ticketmaster Verified Tickets come with the guarantee that the seat you buy is the seat you get.

 Be extra careful around hugely popular, frequently sold-out productions like Hamilton.

-Lin-Manuel Miranda’s Pulitzer Prize-winning new production about the life and death of Alexander Hamilton has already shattered the record for most Tony Award nominations and received an invitation to the White House from President Obama, so it’s no surprise people are lining up at the Richard Rogers Theatre to experience it for themselves.
+Lin-Manuel Miranda’s Pulitzer Prize-winning production about the life and death of Alexander Hamilton has shattered the record for most Tony Award nominations and received an invitation to the White House from President Obama, so it’s no surprise people are lining up at the Richard Rogers Theatre to experience it for themselves.
 The bad news: fake theater tickets are more common for popular shows like this.
 The good news: you can catch a “sold-out” show with zero problems when you score resale tickets from Ticketmaster.

 PS – Don’t post pics of your tix online before the event happens.
 People can use pictures of your tickets to make fakes, so be careful when showing off about scoring great seats. #CoverTheCode

-Congrats, you’re an expert on buying tickets safely and avoiding counterfeits.
-Now you can focus on what really matters–having an awesome time at the show.
+Congrats!
+You’re an expert on buying tickets safely and avoiding counterfeits.
+Now you can focus on what really matters: having an awesome time at the show.

 You Might Like

 Located in the heart of Times Square, the New Amsterdam Theatre is one of the oldest operating theaters on Broadway.
 Nicknamed “The House Beautiful” upon its...

 It may be the dead of winter in New York City, but February also marks a new era on Broadway.
 With the curtain rising on several new musicals and plays and p...